2mol/juricho.me/content/_index.md

 👋 Hi, I'm Juri.
 I'm a software developer currently working on financial infrastructure in (parts of) Africa at [Wave Mobile Money](https://www.wave.com/).

-In my personal time I'm pretty into woodworking and my physical activity alternates between climbing, weightlifting, or running.
+In my personal time I'm pretty into woodworking and climbing.

 ## Projects